triggerspreventiontracking

 4. Sleep Disturbances

 Both too little and too much sleep reliably trigger migraines.
 Jet lag, irregular schedules, and even sleeping in on weekends can set off an attack.
-Research consistently links poor sleep quality to higher migraine frequency and greater disability.
+Research consistently links poor sleep quality to higher migraine frequency and greater disability, with some studies showing that disrupted sleep architecture alone, independent of total hours, elevates attack risk.

 5. Weather Changes

-Barometric pressure drops—particularly the kind that precede storms—are among the most commonly reported environmental triggers.
-Low atmospheric pressure is associated with increased migraine risk.
+Barometric pressure drops, particularly the kind that precede storms, are among the most commonly reported environmental triggers.
+Low atmospheric pressure is associated with increased migraine risk, with some research suggesting that a drop of even 5 millibars can be enough to trigger an attack in sensitive individuals (American Headache Society).
 Extreme temperatures and high humidity are also implicated.

 6. Dehydration

-Even mild dehydration (1–2% body weight loss) can trigger migraines in susceptible individuals.
-The mechanism is thought to involve changes in blood viscosity and intracranial pressure.
-Staying consistently hydrated—especially during exercise or in hot weather—is one of the simplest preventive measures available.
+Even mild dehydration, as little as 1–2% of body weight lost, can trigger migraines in susceptible individuals.
+The mechanism involves changes in blood viscosity and intracranial pressure.
+Staying consistently hydrated, especially during exercise or in hot weather, is one of the simplest and most evidence-supported preventive measures available.

 7. Strong Sensory Input